mertkaplandar/rocket-ground-station-app/README.md

 - Real-time charts for altitude, pressure, and speed data monitoring
 - Test mode to display sample data
 - Data recording and export
+- Examining previously recorded data in detail on graphs with the graph-viewer.py tool

 ## Requirements